PremKumarAK47/CoreJava/README.md

 Legacy: Vector is a legacy class and is rarely used in modern Java development, while ArrayList is a newer class and is widely used.

+</n> In summary, if thread safety is not a concern and performance is important, then ArrayList is a better choice.
+However, if thread safety is a requirement or if the application is older and requires compatibility with older versions of Java, then Vector may be a better choice.</n>